Ron de Venezuela Rum Guarapita Recipe

 From Guarapo to Guarapita

 The word guarapita comes from guarapo, a sweet, refreshing drink made by pressing sugar cane.
-Traditional guarapo is served ice-cold, sometimes with a splash of lemon juice, and it’s completely alcohol-free.
+In Venezuela, traditional guarapo is served ice-cold, sometimes with a splash of lemon juice, and it’s completely alcohol-free.
 Other types of guarapo are fermented at home, and these do carry a kick.

 Think of guarapita as the festive evolution of those homemade fermented guarapos—fruitier, stronger, and ready to kick off any celebration.